Birds, Traffic, Machines

 Connecting sounds in new and exploratory ways

 Soundscapes, from Dubai, UAE, Vancouver, Washington, and Victoria, Canada, all by John Barber, woven by him as a sonic tapestry.
 "Dawn Birds, Light Traffic, Melodic Machines."
-From our Workshop series.
+From our RiR Workshop series, a laboratory for experimental sound-based storytelling.

 Access the episode script